critterandguitari/ETC_Manual/manual.md

 These values represent:

     Mode, Foreground 1 Control knob, Foreground 2 Control knob, Foreground 3 Control knob, Foreground 4 Control knob, Background Color knob, Auto Clear Toggle button

 If you are brave and interested, you could try editing these scenes values or simply reordering the lines.
 But you might want to make a local copy of the file first, just in case.
-(If things get out of hand, you can always just deleted the `Scenes.csv`.
+(If things get out of hand, you can always just delete the `Scenes.csv`.
 When a new file is needed, ETC will create it.)

 Inside of the top-level `Modes` folder, the four modes are selected